Kai T. Erikson

-Kai Theodor Erikson (born February 12, 1931) is an Austrian-born American sociologist, noted as an authority on the social consequences of catastrophic events.
+Kai Theodor Erikson (February 12, 1931 – November 10, 2025) was an American sociologist, noted as an authority on the social consequences of catastrophic events.
 He served as the 76th president of the American Sociological Association.

 Life and career

-Erikson was born in Vienna, the son of Joan Erikson (née Serson), a Canadian-born artist, dancer, and writer, and Erik Erikson, a German-born famed psychologist and sociologist.
+Erikson was born in Vienna on February 12, 1931, the son of Joan Erikson (née Serson), a Canadian-born artist, dancer, and writer, and Erik Erikson, a German-born famed psychologist and sociologist.
 His maternal grandfather was an Episcopalian minister, and Erikson was raised a Protestant.
 Erikson graduated from The Putney School in Vermont, Reed College in Oregon and earned a PhD at the University of Chicago.
 He joined the faculty of the University of Pittsburgh in 1959 where he held a joint appointment at the School of Medicine and in the Department of Sociology.
 There he met his future wife Joanna Slivka, who became Joanna Erikson.